Is Hormone Replacement Therapy Right for You?

 Is hormone therapy right for me?

-If you are 60 or younger and are experiencing hot flashes, night sweats, vaginal dryness, or sleep disturbances, and your final menstrual period was less than 10 years ago, hormone therapy may be appropriate for you.
+If you are 60 or younger and are experiencing hot flashes, night sweats, vaginal dryness, or sleep disturbances, and your final menstrual period was less than 10 years ago, hormone therapy may be right for you.

 How long can I take hormone therapy?